sasha-polev/aerospark/README.md

 On conclustion of the build, the uber JAR **some jar name** will be located in the subdirectory **some place**.
 ## Loading and Saving DataFrames
-The Aerospike Sparke connector provides functions to load data from Aerospike into a DataFrame and save a DataFrames into Aerospike
+The Aerospike Sparke connector provides functions to load data from Aerospike into a DataFrame and save a DataFrame into Aerospike

 ### Loading data